kameerahariru/KoNoHa-Property/README.md

 We started data cleaning by:
   1. Display summary statistics
   2. Check for missing values
-  3. Based on the statistics, we decided to drop the Car Parks column because it comprises of 31% of overall data.
+  3. Based on the statistics, we decided to drop the `Car Parks` column because it comprises of 31% of overall data.
   4. Then we trasform the data by columns
-     - Location: Strip the Kuala Lumpur words
+     - `Location`: Strip the Kuala Lumpur words
-     - Price: Extract only numerical value
+     - `Price`: Extract only numerical value
-     - Rooms: Split the value into Rooms and Store
+     - `Rooms`: Split the value into Rooms and Store
-     - Property Type: Standardize the type
+     - `Property Type`: Standardize the type
-     - Size: Select only the numerical value
+     - `Size`: Select only the numerical value
-  5. Create new column comprises Price/Sqft for further ML model prediction process
+  5. Create new column comprises `Price/Sqft` for further ML model prediction process

 ### 7. Explore Data